 Then, for the rest of the call, we debate bad guys (and gals).
-Who’s the right one for the sequel to my new historical mystery novel, All That Is Secret?
-Which one offers the greatest surprise?
+Who’s the right one for the sequel, Double the Lies, to my historical mystery novel, All That Is Secret?
+Which culprit offers the greatest surprise?
 The best life lessons?

-It’s a phone conversation that, a year ago, I never imagined having.
+It’s a phone conversation that, two short years ago, I never imagined having.

 The discussion, however, is a perk, if one could call it that, of doing a new thing — especially a new thing for God.
 When we do, we land in fresh places.
 On new ground.
 Treading new waters.
 Singing new songs.
 Reaching new people.
 Even on phone calls debating murder villains.
 Indeed, all for God.

-I wish I could brag and say I breezed through the process of trying this new thing—in my case, writing a mystery novel, set during a dangerous 1920s time, that looks to be the first of a fledgling series.
+I wish I could brag and say I breezed through the process of trying this new thing—in my case, writing a mystery novel, set during the dangerous 1920s, that is the first of a fledgling series.

 First, pay attention.
 To what you love.
 To suddenly having enough time to work on it.
 Thus, during the pandemic isolation of 2020, I turned off cable news and wrote my mystery.

 Why?
 I adore fiction, especially mysteries.
 They invite us to explore good versus evil, shadow versus light.
-As a longtime journalist, I'd seen trouble, but what would I discover in a fictional story about solving it?
+As a longtime journalist, I'd seen trouble aplenty, but what would I discover in a fictional story about solving it?